royahash/royahash/README.md

-## Hello there 👋
+## Hello World !

-# Roya Hashimi
+# I'm Roya Hashimi

-![Senior in Data Visualization and Computer Scicence & Software Engineering]
+![Recent Graduate in Data Visualization and Computer Scicence & Software Engineering from the University of Washington]

 ## About Me